orix-software/orix-software.github.io/docs/user_manual/quickstart.md

 Many commands are available

 * From /bin folders, there is binary available on current device, ‘ls’ will show you available commands
-* From banks : type « help -b5 » you will see available commands
+* From banks : type "help -b5" you will see available commands

 ## EEPROM update